-Abdominal pain can be a sign of multiple different conditions, ranging from minor nuisances to serious diseases.
-One of the first places to start in diagnosing any condition is identifying where, exactly, the pain is and what type of pain it is.
+Abdominal pain can be a sign of multiple different conditions, ranging from minor nuisances to serious digestive diseases that our gastroenterologists at the Digestive Health Center in Dallas, Texas, closely examine.
+One of the first places to start in diagnosing any digestive condition is identifying where, exactly, the pain is and what type of pain it is.

 Oftentimes, pain on one side of the body or the other – left side or right side – can give clues as to the organ(s) involved and the type of condition or disease.

 Here are is our guide to the possible conditions associated with the left side and right side of your abdomen.
 For questions about your unique, abdominal symptoms – it is best to call the Digestive Health Centers in Texas for an appointment at (214) 646-3459.

 Pain in your organs on the left side of your abdomen might be felt in the following areas: the left side of the stomach; the left side of the small intestine; or the left side and descending part of the colon.